PADL/libbrowserid/gss-browserid.md

 ### Initiator context completion

-1. The initiator unpacks the acceptor response token JWT.
+1. The initiator unpacks the acceptor response assertion.

-2. The DH shared secret is computed from the acceptor's DH public key and is used to verify the response token.
+2. The DH shared secret is computed from the acceptor's DH public key.

+3. The RP Response Key (RRK) is used to verify the acceptor's response assertion unless mutual authentication is desired, in which case the acceptor's public key may be used (see below).

-3. The initiator sets the context expiry time with that received in the response token.
+3. The initiator sets the context expiry time with that received in the response assertion.
 If the context has expired, GSS\_S\_CONTEXT\_EXPIRED is returned and context establishment fails.

-4. The context root key (CRK) is derived from the DH key and GSS\_S\_COMPLETE is returned to indicate the user is authenticated and the context is ready for use.
+4. The context root key (CRK) is derived from the DH shared secret and GSS\_S\_COMPLETE is returned to indicate the user is authenticated and the context is ready for use.
 No output token is emitted.

+### Mutual authentication extensions

+Mutual authentication allows the acceptor to be authenticated to the initiator.
+The initiator may return GSS\_C\_MUTUAL\_FLAG flag to the caller.
+The protocol is modified as follows to support this:

+#### Initiator to acceptor (mutual authentication)

+If the initiator requested GSS\_C\_MUTUAL\_FLAG, a nonce is included in the assertion to bind the initiator and acceptor tokens.

+#### Acceptor to initiator (mutual authentication)

+If the acceptor has a private key available and received a nonce in the initiator assertion, it signs the response using a private key rather than the RP Response Key (RRK).
+The response includes the nonce from the initiator's assertion.

+Note: while the response is a backed assertion, in order to take advantage of existing keying infrastructures it is suggested that the X.509-encoded certificate chain be included as a value for the "x5c" attribute in the assertion (see [JSON Web Signature][JWS] section 4.1.6).

+#### Initiator context completion (mutual authentication)

+The initiator verifies the nonce and the assertion signature, and validates the certificate chain (which may be an X.509 certificate chain, in which case trust anchors SHOULD be configurable both system-wide and specifically for the BrowserID mechanism).

+If X.509 certificates are used, then either the audience URI must be present in the URI subjectAltName, or the host component must be present as a value for the DNS subjectAltName or as the least significant Common Name RDN.

+**NOTE**: only validating the host name does not mutually authenticate the service type or instance

 ### Fast re-authentication extensions